How To Dress Bifold Doors: Curtains Or Blinds?

 Bifold doors make a wonderful, practical addition to the modern home.
 They’re able to fold in on themselves via multiple hinges, allowing them to expand to cover a large area without masses of room on either side.
 They’re great for smaller spaces where there isn’t room for a traditional outward-opening door, and they’re great as larger room-dividers and patio doors, too.

-If you’ve bought glazed external bifold doors for your home, but you don’t want to compromise on privacy, then you may want to consider dressing your doors with a set of curtains or blinds.
+If you’ve bought glazed external bifold doors for your home, but you don’t want to compromise on privacy, then you may want to consider a set of curtains or blinds for bifold doors.
 This need might be especially pressing in the case of patio doors which lead to overlooked gardens, but it might also be present if you’re separating one room from another and want to keep them properly separate.

-If privacy is important to you, or you just aren’t keen on the idea that you’re living in a goldfish bowl at night-time, then a set of curtains might be just what’s called for.
-Alternatively, blinds might offer the same function, with a few key differences.
+If privacy is important to you, or you just aren’t keen on the idea that you’re living in a goldfish bowl at night-time, then a set of curtains for bifold doors might be just what’s called for.
+Alternatively, blinds for bifold doors might offer the same function, with a few key differences.
 Let’s consider some of the merits and drawbacks of each approach so you can decide between blinds or curtains for bifold doors.